The Carpenters' First Television Special

-The Carpenters' First Television Special was Richard and Karen Carpenter's first television special produced in the US, airing on December 8, 1976, and their second overall, following a special for BBC Television five years earlier.
+The Carpenters' First Television Special was Richard and Karen Carpenter's first television special produced in the US, airing on December 8, 1976, and their second overall, following a special for the BBC five years earlier.

 In the special, the Carpenters perform a variety of sketches with guest stars Victor Borge and John Denver.
 The special received mixed reviews.

 Segments

 After Karen, Richard and the orchestra perform "We've Only Just Begun", they show a clip of Richard conducting the orchestra playing a different version of "We've Only Just Begun", with Karen's voice-over talking about how much Richard loves conducting orchestras.
 After the orchestra's finished, the Carpenters perform "Top of the World".

 On top of that, Richard and Karen perform a "Spike Jones and the City Slickers" style parody version of "(They Long to Be) Close to You", beginning with a harp introduction.
 The duo also perform "These Are the Jokes".

 John Denver and Karen Carpenter do a duet together of a medley consisting of a cleaned up version of Robert Burns' "Comin' Through the Rye" and the Beach Boys' "Good Vibrations".
 In parts, Denver is singing "Comin' Through the Rye", while Carpenter sings "Good Vibrations".

 They do a skit about Karen's drumming talent.
 It begins with Richard and Karen talking about why Karen played the drums, and Karen says, "Why not!!"
 Then, they reminisce to the high school days, where classmate John Denver played the drums in the high school band, and Karen was stuck with the glockenspiel.
 They tell how Karen obtained the drums, and fell in love with it immediately.
 After that scene, Karen plays a medley including "Strike Up the Band" and "'S Wonderful".

 In the end, the band and the orchestra combine, and perform a medley of Carpenters hits to close the show.